shayen71421/sahrdayadashboard/blueprint.md

 ### 3. PEO, PSO, and PO Management

+*   **Implement adding new curriculum semesters to a scheme:**
+    *   **Create a `addCurriculumSemester` function:** Define an asynchronous function that takes `departmentId`, `programId`, `schemeId`, `semesterId`, and `semesterData` as arguments.
+This function will add a document with the specified `semesterId` and `semesterData` to the "semesters" subcollection under the given scheme document.
+    *   Add a UI element (e.g., a form) within the scheme details view in `curriculum-syllabus/page.tsx` to input new semester details and trigger the `addCurriculumSemester` function.
+*   **Implement fetching and displaying semesters for a selected scheme:**
+    *   **Create a `getCurriculumSemesters` function:** Define an asynchronous function that takes `departmentId`, `programId`, and `schemeId` as arguments.
+This function will fetch all documents from the "semesters" subcollection under the given scheme document.
+    *   Modify the scheme details view in `curriculum-syllabus/page.tsx` to display the fetched semesters.
+*   **Implement deleting semesters from a scheme:**
+    *   **Create a `deleteCurriculumSemester` function:** Define an asynchronous function that takes `departmentId`, `programId`, `schemeId`, and `semesterId` as arguments.
+This function will delete the document with the specified `semesterId` from the "semesters" subcollection under the given scheme document.
+    *   Add a delete button next to each displayed semester in the scheme details view in `curriculum-syllabus/page.tsx`.
+    *   Implement a handler function for the delete button that confirms the deletion and calls the `deleteCurriculumSemester` function.
+    *   After successful deletion, refetch and display the updated list of semesters for the selected scheme.

+### 4. PEO, PSO, and PO Management

 *   **Implement fetching and displaying PEOs, PSOs, and POs:**
     *   Fetch the relevant data for PEOs, PSOs, and POs from Firestore in `peo-pso-po/page.tsx`.
     *   Display this data in a clear and organized manner.